-The GFS recommends that each government payment should be classified according to its functional and economic characteristics.
-The budget reporting format complies with this recommendation.
+To be consistent with the GFS, government payments are classified according to their functional and economic characteristics.
 The items in the economic classification have been described above, under payments.
 The main function of the economic classification is to categorise transactions according to type of object or input, such as compensation of employees or interest payments.
 Data must be classified this way to calculate the surplus or deficit, as well as government's contribution to the economy in the form of output, value added and final consumption.

 The functional classification complements the economic classification.
 It serves to distinguish transactions by policy purpose or type of outlay.
 This is also referred to as expense by output.
-Its main purpose is to facilitate understanding of how funds available to government have been spent in health, education, general public services, public order and safety, and so on.
+Its main purpose is to facilitate understanding of how funds available to government have been spent on health, education, general public services, public order and safety, and so on.